-Each week we will focus on a specific topic, and use some of the class time to develop these themes.
+Each week we will focus on a specific topic, and use some of the class time to develop these concepts.
 You may need to spend some time out of class completing the activities.
-There are 10 activities throughout the course, each worth 15 points.
+There are 10 activities throughout the course, each worth 15 points for a total of 150 points.